Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Conclusion

 \section{Conclusion}

 We studied the potential gains offered by cooperative transmission in the downlink of cellular networks, under an average backhaul load constraint.
 We first characterized the asymptotic per user DoF in the linear interference network and showed that the optimal coding scheme relies only on zero-forcing transmit beamforming.
 The optimal schemes rely on an asymmetric assignment of messages, such that the backhaul constraint is satisfied, where some messages are assigned to more than $B$ transmitters, others are assigned to fewer than $B$ transmitters, and the remaining messages are not assigned at all.
 Thus, the average backhaul constraint allows for higher degree of freedom gains compared to the maximum transmit set size constraint and hence we have $\tau^{\text{avg}}(B)>\tau(M)$.
-We then extended these results to more general and practically relevant networks, such as linear interference networks with higher connectivity and hexagonal sectored cellular networks.
-We showed that in locally connected linear networks $\tau_L^{\text{avg,zf}}(B=1)>\tau_L(M=1)$ for $L\leq 5$, and in hexagonal cellular networks $\tau_c^{\text{avg,zf}}(B=1)>\tau_c(M=1)$.
-The proposed schemes are simple zero-forcing schemes with a flexible message assignment that achieve the information theoretic upper bound of the per user DoF for the case of no-cooperation with an average backhaul load of one message per transmitter, i.e., with no extra backhaul load, without the need for interference alignment.
+We then extended these results to the more general and practically relevant hexagonal sectored cellular networks.
+We showed that DoF gains can be achieved using cooperative transmission under the average backhaul load constraint $B$ by proposing achievable schemes for general integer values of $B$.
+The proposed schemes are simple zero-forcing schemes with a flexible message assignment that achieve the information-theoretic upper bound of the per user DoF when cooperation is not allowed.
+Further, in order to achieve this bound, there is neither need to increase the backhaul load beyond an average of one message per transmitter, nor to use interference alignment.
+We also showed that $\tau_c^{\text{zf}}(M=1)<\tau_c(M=1)$, i.e., interference avoidance schemes cannot achieve the information theoretic upper bound of $\frac{1}{2}$, a DoF value that \emph{can} be achieved with zero-forcing \em{cooperative } transmission and no extra backhaul load.
+Further, we provided a useful upper bound on the per user DoF achievable through cooperative zero-forcing with small values of the backhaul load $B<5$, $\tau_c^{\text{avg,zf}}(B)\leq \frac{5+B}{10}$.
+In order to obtain a tight bound on the per user DoF for zero-forcing schemes for any backhaul load constraint $B$, we formulated the general problem of finding the maximum per user DoF as an optimization problem.